 The common shareholders have the right to participate in the company’s profitability.
 In terms of profit generated by the company, shareholders also have the right to income distribution through the dividend payments.

-The shareholders can give their vote in company’s general meetings.
+The shareholders can give their vote in the company’s general meetings.
 It is the biggest right that they have.
 According to regulation, one shareholder can cast one vote.